 In the aggregate, policy reserves for all life insurance policies valued under a formula-based valuation methodology that are reported in the statutory financial statements must equal or exceed reserves calculated by using the assumption and methods that produce the minimum formula standard valuation.

-Principle-Based Valuation Methodology
+Life Insurance Principle-Based Valuation Methodology

 In general, under a principle-based valuation methodology, all of the liability cash flows emanating from the contract benefits provided in the product are determined for each period and compared with all of the asset cash flows for each period determined from the assets the insurance company has purchased or plans to purchase or sell to fund the liability cash flows.
 The resulting differences between the asset and liability cash flows for each period are valued under a range of likely or plausible economic scenarios.